 - Voluntary Impact Northamptonshire - VIN is collating information about voluntary services in Northampton and has links to resources as well as news about their own services.

 Young people's support

-- Service Six - Is still providing advice and support to young people with daily Facebook updates.
-Their helpline is open 9am to 5pm - 07718 003219, email firstname.lastname@example.org.
+- Service Six - Is still providing advice and support to young people with Facebook updates and online one-to-one and group sessions.

-- The Lowdown - Has shut its doors but is offering remote support and has useful links on their website.
+- The Lowdown - Is offering remote support and has useful links on their website.